dynamiqs/dynamiqs/docs/getting_started/sharp-bits.md

 ### Multiplying operators

 In QuTiP, the multiplication of operators is executed using the `*` symbol.
 This convention diverges from the one adopted by common scientific libraries such as NumPy, PyTorch, and Jax.
-In dynamiqs which is built on PyTorch, **the `@` symbol is used for matrix multiplication**, and the `*` symbol is reserved for element-wise multiplication.
+In dynamiqs, which is built on PyTorch, **the `@` symbol is used for matrix multiplication**, and the `*` symbol is reserved for element-wise multiplication.

 ```pycon
 >>> dq.sigmax() @ dq.sigmax()  # correct